avkliskova/sverona.github.io/content/trig/graphs.md

 Let's graph sine and cosine using the special values we know.
 (See diagram on board.)

+One special note: we always graph these functions in *radians.* Whenever we graph trig functions, we think of radian measure.

 \\[
 \begin{array}{r|ll}
 \theta & \mathbf \sin \theta & \mathbf \cos \theta \newline